TosbackCgusBridge-Bot/CGUs-versions/Aa/Privacy Policy.md

 As noted above, some third parties collect information about users of our Services in order to provide interest-based advertising elsewhere.
 Some of these companies provide online users with the ability to opt out of receiving interest-based advertising.
 Please visit the website of the Digital Advertising Alliance to learn more about interest-based advertising and how to opt out of receiving such advertising from participating companies.

-If you are an AAdvantage member and you want to opt out of receiving marketing email, click here to log in to the AAdvantage website and update your preferences.
+If you are an AAdvantage member and you want to opt out of receiving marketing email, log in to the AAdvantage website and update your preferences.
 You may also contact AAdvantage Customer Service to submit your request.
 Please note that you will continue to receive AAdvantage program updates and email products for which you have subscribed.
+If you are a Business Extra member and you want to opt out of receiving marketing email, log in to the Business Extra website and update your preferences.

-If you are not a member of our AAdvantage program and you want to opt out of receiving marketing email, you may join AAdvantage and register your preferences, or send an email with the word UNSUBSCRIBE in the subject to americanairlines@na.email.aa.com from the address you wish to unsubscribe.
+If you are not a member of our AAdvantage program and you want to opt out of receiving marketing email, you may join AAdvantage and register your preferences, or send an email with the word UNSUBSCRIBE in the subject to Privacy@aa.com from the address you wish to unsubscribe.
 In addition, all marketing email from American will have a valid opt-out link in the body of the message.
-Please be aware that unsubscribing by email will unsubscribe all users at this address, even if they are registered AAdvantage members with registered preferences.
+Please be aware that unsubscribing by email will unsubscribe all users at this address, even if they are registered AAdvantage members and Business Extra members with registered preferences.

-If you want to opt out of receiving forms of communication from American other than marketing email, or if you want American to stop sharing your personally identifiable information with third parties for those parties' direct marketing purposes, please email privacy@aa.com with your request.
+If you want to opt out of receiving forms of communication from American other than marketing email, or if you want American to stop sharing your personally identifiable information with third parties for those parties' direct marketing purposes, please email Privacy@aa.com with your request.
 Regardless of your opt-out preferences, we reserve the right to send you certain communications and share your information with third parties for administrative and analytical purposes.

 Other companies or programs in the American Family may require different steps to change your preferences for participation.
 Please consult the Privacy Policies of the relevant companies or programs for further information.